hasherwi/archived-aws-demos/README.md

     Tighten the S3 bucket policies to only allow CloudFront to get certain extensions.
     Add WAF.
     Tighten the wildcard certificates to specific subdomain certificates.
-    Update sample S3 objects for HTTPS.s
+    Update sample S3 objects for HTTPS.

   - Efficient Resource Usage:
     Optimize CIDR block usage.
     Consolidate CloudFront Distributions.

-  - Remove Manual Processes:
-    Automatically unpack static website resources into the S3 bucket with a Lambda function.

   - More User Choice:
     Add Secondary VPC deployment choice.

   - Multi-Partition Support.

-  - Other:
-    Use AWS::URLSuffix psuedo parameter where appropiate.

 RELEASE NOTES:
   - Version 2.0, XX July 2021:
     Scope:
+      #TODO: All of the below
       Create smaller, standalone subset templates.
       Enhance documentation for above changes.
       Add architecture diagrams to documentation.
       Automatically load the sample S3 objects into the bucket.
+        Add create code to existing S3 lambda.
     Created a lambda to call the certificates to be created so this can occur cross-regionally.
       #TODO: Write the creation code.
       #TODO: Write the deletion code.